-2. Applicants must submit the following items directly to UCSF by August 15th:
+2. Applicants must submit the following items directly to UCSF by August 1st to:

 - Official transcript(s), detailed marks reports, etc, sent directly from the issuing institution from all college-level course work taken at a college or university outside of the United States, or a Canadian institution where English was not the official language of instruction.

-Please note: Xerox or notarized copies are NOT acceptable
+Please note: Xerox or notarized copies will not be accepted

 PLEASE NOTE: Only those applicants who meet all admissions qualifications and submit all required documentation within the deadline, including the UCSF application with fee, will be considered for a position.